cecilitse/product-owner-upskilling-challenges/02-ruby-basics/01-what-is-your-age/README.md

 ## Objectives

-The goal is to calculate the age of the person that uses our program.
+The goal is to compute the age of the person that uses our program.

 Here is the expected behavior of the program: